-The Atlanta History Center is located at 130 West Paces Ferry Road, Atlanta.
+The Atlanta History Center is located in Atlanta’s Buckhead neighborhood, at 1300 West Paces Ferry Road.

 The museum has limited parking, and you’re encouraged to use MARTA or a rideshare service like Uber or Lyft.

 You can also pay $20 for event parking at the One Buckhead Plaza parking deck, located at 3060 Peachtree Rd NW, Atlanta, GA 30305 — this is about a ten-minute walk from the Atlanta History Center.